qundao/mirror-beautifulsoup4/doc/index.rst

 either return the object itself, or nothing, so the only reason to do this is when you're iterating over a mixed list.*

+*As of Beautiful Soup version 4.13.0, you can call .string on a NavigableString object.
+It will return the object itself, so again, the only reason to do this is when you're iterating over a mixed list.*

 Specifying the parser to use
 ============================